neotoma/sync-server/README.md

 ## Storages

 Storages are points of destination for syncronizing data from sources.
+Users can authenticate them to initiate syncing.

+#### Endpoints

+- GET `/userStorageAuths`: retrieve all storage authentications for session user
+- GET `/userStorageAuths/:id`: retrieve data about a storage authentication

 ### Dropbox